A Bootstrap Specification Test for Semiparametric Models with Generated Regressors: Bootstrap Analysis

-$(ii)$ Since $\varphi_s$ is Lipschitz in $s$, the class of functions indexing the IFR in Proposition \ref{prop: Asymptotic Test} is Donsker.
-So, by the approximation in Proposition \ref{prop: Asymptotic Test}, the empirical process at the basis of $S_n$ converges weakly to $\mathbb{G}_s$ which is a zero-mean Gaussian process characterized by the collection of covariances in (\ref{eq: collection of covariances}).
-Thus, by the continuity of the Cramer-Von Mises functional, $S_n$ converges in distribution to $\int_{ }|\mathbb{G}_s|^2 d\,\mu(s)$.
-As shown in \citet{bentkus_asymptotic_1993}, $\int_{ }|\mathbb{G}_s|^2 d\,\mu(s)$ has a continuous distribution. \\ Thanks to \citet[Theorem 2.9.6]{van_der_vaart_weak_1996}, we obtain that, conditionally on the initial sample, the IFR in Proposition \ref{prop: bootstrap test} converges weakly in probability to $\mathbb{G}_s$.
-So, using the expansion in Proposition \ref{prop: bootstrap test}, the bootstrapped statistic $S_n^*$ converges weakly in probability to $\int_{ }|\mathbb{G}_s|^2 d\,\mu(s)$ conditionally on the initial sample.
+$(ii)$ From Assumption \ref{Assumption: iid and phi}(iii)(iv) $\varphi_s$ is Lipschitz in $s\in\mathcal{S}$.
+So, the class of functions indexing the IFR in Proposition \ref{prop: Asymptotic Test} is Donsker.
+Thus, by the expansion in Proposition \ref{prop: Asymptotic Test}, the empirical process at the basis of $S_n$ converges weakly to $\mathbb{G}_s$ in $\ell^\infty(\mathcal{S})$, where $\mathbb{G}_s$ is a zero-mean tight Gaussian process characterized by the collection of covariances in (\ref{eq: collection of covariances}).
+This implies, by the continuity of the Cramer-Von Mises functional, that $S_n$ converges in distribution to $\int_{ }|\mathbb{G}_s|^2 d\,\mu(s)$.
+As shown in \citet{bentkus_asymptotic_1993}, $\int_{ }|\mathbb{G}_s|^2 d\,\mu(s)$ has a continuous distribution. \\ Thanks to \citet[Theorem 2.9.6]{van_der_vaart_weak_1996}, we obtain that, conditionally on the initial sample, the IFR in Proposition \ref{prop: bootstrap test}(i) converges weakly in probability to $\mathbb{G}_s$.
+So, using the expansion in Proposition \ref{prop: bootstrap test}(i), the bootstrapped statistic $S_n^*$ converges weakly in probability to $\int_{ }|\mathbb{G}_s|^2 d\,\mu(s)$ conditionally on the initial sample.
 Thus, (ii) follows.\\